The current Office Action replaces the previous non-final Office Action.

 In the same field of endeavor, Park teaches the insulation layer of the blue light emitting device has a lower reflectance than those of insulation layers of the red light emitting device and the blue light emitting device, for the benefit of adjusting color mixing (paragraph [0156]).

-Regarding claim 15, Kim in view of Jung teaches (see claim 1) a lighting device, comprising: a circuit board (1007, fig. 10); and a plurality of light modules (1005, fig. 10) disposed on the circuit board, and each module including a first light emitter, a second light emitter, and a third light emitter that are configured to emit lights having different peak wavelengths from one another; and reflective regions include a first reflective region, a second reflective region, and a third reflective region, wherein the first reflective region is disposed to extend from the first light emitter, the second reflective region is disposed to extend from the second light emitter, and the third reflective region is disposed to extend from the third light emitter, and wherein the second reflective region has a different size from the first reflective region or the third reflective region.
+Regarding claim 15, Kim in view of Jung and Lin teaches (see claim 1) a lighting device, comprising: a circuit board (1007, fig. 10); and a plurality of light modules (1005, fig. 10) disposed on the circuit board, and each module including a first light emitter, a second light emitter, and a third light emitter that are configured to emit lights having different peak wavelengths from one another; an adhesive layer disposed between the substrate and at least one of the plurality of light emitters and including a light-transmitting adhesive that is configured to transmit light emitted from the at least one of the first light emitter, the second light emitter, or the third light emitter; and reflective regions include a first reflective region, a second reflective region, and a third reflective region, wherein at least one of the first reflective region, the second reflective region, or the third reflective region is disposed between the adhesive layer and the substrate, wherein the first reflective region is disposed to extend from the first light emitter, the second reflective region is disposed to extend from the second light emitter, and the third reflective region is disposed to extend from the third light emitter, and wherein the second reflective region has a different size from the first reflective region or the third reflective region.

-Thus, it would have been obvious to the skilled in the art before the effective filing date of the invention to include a substrate in each module for the benefits of providing a light emitting device that is easy to mount and can be tailored in size.
+Thus, it would have been obvious to the skilled in the art before the effective filing date of the invention to include a substrate in each module for the known benefit of increasing heat dissipation from the emitters.

 Regarding claim 17, Kim in view of Takeya (see claim 4) teaches the lighting device of claim 15, further comprising: a step adjustment layer disposed on at least one of the first light emitter, the second light emitter, or the third light emitter; and one or more connection layers disposed on the step adjustment layer, wherein: the step adjustment layer includes a first set of openings exposing a region of the at least one of the first light emitter, the second light emitter, or the third light emitter, and the one or more connection layers are electrically connected to the at least one of the first light emitter, the second light emitter, or the third light emitter through the first set of openings of the step adjustment layer.